handyc/handyc/README.md

 c   c   c   c     d   d   d   d   d   d   d   d     c   c   c   c   c     d   d  ***.******uuuuu  d   d     c   c   c   c   c     d   d   d   W   WWWWW   W   d     c   c   c   c 2 c     d   d   d   d   d   d   d   d     c   c   c   c   c     d   d   d ===== d== d   d   d     c   c   c   c   c| house| d  |d   A B d   d   d   d     c
                 d   d   d   d   d   d   d   d   d                       d   d   d******.***uuuu d   d   d                       dWWWW  W WWWW   W   WWWW WWWW   d                 2     d   d   d   d   d   d   d   d   d                       d   d   d   =====  == ==d   d   d                    |  d   |   d|  d  mmm  d   d   d   d
 b   b   b   b     d   d   d   d   d   d   d   d     b   b   b   b   b     d   d  **.*******uuud   d   d     b   b   b   b   b     d   d   d   d   d   d   d   d     b   b   b   b 2222222 d   d   d   d   d   d   d   d     b   b   b   b   b     d   d   d  ==========   d   d     b   b   b   b   b|    d | d  |__._Z00P_!__d   d   d     b
-  b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d*******.**uu   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   2   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b  |---------------   m  md   d   d     b   b b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d  *.********   d   d     b   b   b   b   2   b   b     d   d   d   d   d   d     b   b   b   b   b 222   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   m   m   m   d   d     b   b
+  b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d*******.**uu   d   d     b   b   b   b   b   b     d   d   d   d   d   d   d     b   b   b   b   2   b     d   d   d   d   d   d   d     b   b   b   b   b   b     d   d 33d   d   d   d   d     b   b   b   b   b  |---------------   m  md   d   d     b   b b   b   b   b   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d  *.********   d   d     b   b   b   b   2   b   b     d   d   d   d   d   d     b   b   b   b   b 222   b     d   d   d   d   d   d     b   b   b   b   b   b   b     d   33  d   d   d   d     b   b   b   b   b   b   b     d   m   m   m   d   d     b   b
-  b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   2   2   b   b     d   d   d   d   d     b   b   b   b   b   2   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     A   d   d   d   d     b   b   b b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   2   2   b   b                       b   b   b   b   b   b 2 b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b
+  b   b   b   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     d   d   d   d   d     b   b   b   b   2   2   b   b     d   d   d   d   d     b   b   b   b   b   2   b   b     d   d   d   d   d     b   b   b   b   b   b   b   b     33  d   d   d   d     b   b   b   b   b   b   b   b     A   d   d   d   d     b   b   b b   b   b   b   b   b                       b   b   b   b   b   b   b   b   b                       b   b   b   b   b   2   2   b   b                       b   b   b   b   b   b 2 b   b   b                       b   b   b   b   b   b 3333333333 b 33                    b   b   b   b   b   b   b   b   b                       b   b   b
-  b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   2   b   b     a   a   a   a   a     b   b   b   b   b   2   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b
+  b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b   b   b   2   b   b     a   a   a   a   a     b   b   b   b   b   2   b   b     a   a   a   a   a     b   b   b   b   b   b   b   b 33  a   a   a   a   a     b   b   b   b   b   b   b   b     a   a   a   a   a     b   b   b b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b   b   b333333333  b 33  a   a   a   a   a   a     b   b   b   b   b   b   b     a   a   a   a   a   a     b   b
-  b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b
+  b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b  33333b 33  a   a   a   a   a   a   a     b   b   b   b   b   b     a   a   a   a   a   a   a     b   b b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b 33333   a   a   a   a   a   a   a   a     b   b   b   b   b     a   a   a   a   a   a   a   a     b
 t               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      st               a   a   a   a   a   a   a   a   a      s c   c   c   c     a/\ a   B B a B B   aB BB   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   B B a B B   aB BB   a     c   c   c   c   c     a   a   B B a B B   aB BB   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c     a   a   a   a   a   a   a   a     c
   c   c   c   c   / a   a  BB  -B B a-B B   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a  BB  -B B a-B B   a     c   c   c   c   c   c     a   a  BB  -B B a-B B   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c   c   c   c   c     a   a   a   a   a   a   a     c   c